ClimBEco graduate research school

 Are you interested in doing your thesis work connected to BECC?

-If you would like to do your thesis work connected to one of BECC's research areas, please look through the BECC grand research themes and contact the specific theme leader to discuss the possibilities.
+If you would like to do your thesis work connected to one of BECC's research areas, please look through the BECC research Themes and contact the specific theme leader to discuss the possibilities.